emacsmirror/zig-ts-mode/README.md

 ---

-I currently don't write Zig.
+Currently I don't write Zig.
 If you'd like to help maintain or take over this project, please contact me.
 Thank you!

 # Installation